 How can I check the status of my application?

 You can check the status of your application by logging into your account and viewing the status of each application in the table.

 Note: You will only see the table if you have submitted application(s).
 Statuses include In Progress, Submitted, Under Review, Pending More Information, Pending Approval, Canceled, Denied, or Approved.

-Am I able to make updates to an application once it’s been submitted?
+Am I able to make updates to my application?